1 Detach from the existing

 But then what to do?

 Don’t worry.
-Every idea does not need to come from your own head.
+Every idea does not need to come from your head.

 🔆 How have others solved similar problems previously?